mccurdyc/gothamgo2018-neighbor/proposal/gothamgo2018-neighbor-proposal.md

   When creating a tool for advanced GitHub search and concurrent repository exploration, we encountered challenges with language choice, package discovery and designing a tool with support for concurrency.
-The Go community offers a clear standard going for dependency management and centralized resource for package discovery and documentation with modules and GoDoc, respectively.
+The Go community offers a standard for dependency management, a centralized resource for package discovery and documentation with modules and GoDoc, respectively.
 In addition to the aforementioned offerings, the Go community has well-defined patterns for concurrency.
   While highlighting the reasons for choosing to write our tool in Go, this talk provides justification for supporting concurrency using a fanout design pattern, the steps for identifying and fixing race conditions and trade-offs between unbuffered and buffered channels.

 5. Notes (only be seen by reviewers during the CFP process.
 This is where you should explain things such as technical requirements, why you're the best